Amsacrine (Amsidine ®)

 a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-Your nurse will give you amsacrine as a drip (infusion) into your cannula or line.
-They usually run the drip through a pump, which gives you the treatment over 60-90 minutes.
+Your nurse can give you amsacrine as a drip (infusion) into your cannula or line.
+They usually run the drip through a pump, which gives you the treatment over 60–90 minutes.

 When the chemotherapy is being given

 Some people might have pain along the vein while they are having the chemotherapy.
-If you have this tell your nurse straight away.
+If you have any pain, tell your nurse straight away.
 They will check your drip site and slow the drip to ease the pain.